Beer hydrometer readings are necessary for every brewer who stores his tipple under pressure.

 extreme discomfort several hours later.
 The only alternative is to brew your own if you have a sensitive belly, and for that you certainly need a hydrometer.
 They aren't expensive; $3-10 on Amazon.

 If you are prediabetic, as I am, then you may also want to know which foods give you a surge in blood glucose; that's what damages the linings of your arteries.
-And that means taking beer glucometer readings.
+And that means taking not beer hydrometer but glucometer readings.

 Invite a friend who is diabetic to dinner, and to bring his glucometer.
 Here are my readings, with a sigh of relief, beer is not one of the offending foods.